NxNiki/docker_moshcourse/README.md

-e # Notes of the online course on docker
+Notes of the online course on docker

 ## Section 1